zyash217/itsademo/README.md

 # itsademo
-this is my first  Git repository author - aayush jung
+This is my first  Git repository.
+Author - Aayush jung